xkema/xkema.github.io/README.md

 ## other

-- ` gem install eventmachine --platform ruby` fixes `--livereload` issues with `Unable to load the EventMachine C extension; ...` error
+- `gem install eventmachine --platform ruby` fixes `--livereload` issues with `Unable to load the EventMachine C extension; ...` error on winddows environment